 Approximately 170 domestically owned and operated vessels (mostly 15 to 25 m) make up the main part of the domestic commercial New Zealand tuna fishing fleet.
-These vessels fish using troll or longline gear, with some switching between gear types seasonally or operating for part of the year in non-tuna fisheries (Table 3).
+These vessels fish using troll or longline gear, with some switching between gear types seasonally or operating for part of the year in non-tuna fisheries (Table 4).
 Some of these vessels do a limited amount of pole and line and handline fishing, but there is no dedicated pole and line or handline fishery in New Zealand.
-All surface longline vessels reported in Table 3 targeted a species complex including tuna and swordfish.
+All surface longline vessels reported in Table 4 targeted a species complex including tuna and swordfish.

-There has been a significant reduction in the New Zealand tuna fleet since 2001, with some upturn in 2009 (Figure 2).
+There has been a significant reduction in the New Zealand tuna fleet since 2001 (Figure 2).
 Most of the reduction has occurred in vessels smaller than 50 GRT, although some reduction is also seen in larger vessels.

 Four New Zealand flagged Class-6 purse seiners (vessels with over 4256t combined hold capacity) have fished in the EEZs of Pacific Island States and on the high seas of the equatorial western and central Pacific Ocean (WCPO) since 2000.
-These vessels have traditionally also fished part of the year within New Zealand fisheries waters targeting free swimming (unassociated) schools of skipjack although in 2009 only one of them returned to New Zealand.
-The number of smaller capacity domestic-based purse seiners has been stable at 6 vessels since 2007.
+Two of these vessels have traditionally also fished part of the year within New Zealand fisheries waters targeting free swimming (unassociated) schools of skipjack.
+The number of smaller capacity domestic-based purse seiners had declined to 5 vessels by 2009.